DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 service delivery could also lower the costs to service agencies, such as the Centrelink officers we met, who had made the journey to check that people’s welfare payment information was up to date.
-For the Central Land Council (CLC) and the CAT – Indigenous organizations themselves facing logistical difficulties providing services and staying in touch with outstation residents – this was a legitimate concern worth exploring.
+For the Central Land Council (CLC) and CAT – Indigenous organizations themselves facing logistical difficulties providing services and staying in touch with outstation residents – this was a legitimate concern worth exploring.